 Photocopying and printing of engagement materials for engagement events can be claimed for, however direct production costs of the research manuscript cannot be claimed for.

 I am planning an engagement event at the British Academy as part of my application.
 Do Wolfson Fellowship award holders receive a discounted hire rate at the British Academy?

 Currently we do not offer discounts on room hire for Wolfson Fellows or any other award holders for events at the Academy.
-However, we are reviewing the portfolio of support that we offer early career researchers and will be reassessing our position in respect of room hire discounts for funded award holders and hope to do this spring 2021.
+However, we continue to review the portfolio of support that we offer early career researchers.

 Can a salary be claimed for the mentor?